What Is Idiopathic Toe Walking?

 Toe Walking Treatment

 The goal of treatment is to stretch muscles and retrain brain signals so that your child’s walking changes from toe walking to heel-to-toe walking.
-Keeping muscles and tendons stretched over time will allow the brain to relearn how to walk with the heels closer to the ground.
+Keeping muscles and the Achilles tendon stretched over time will allow the brain to relearn how to walk with the heels closer to the ground.
 Following the treatment your doctor prescribes can ensure a positive outcome.
 Your doctor will discuss several treatment options with you and help you make the best choice for your child.

 Treatment might include: